 Step 7: Declutter & Simplify

-A zero waste bathroom is also a minimalist bathroom—less clutter, more calm.
+A zero-waste bathroom is also a minimalist bathroom, which is calmer.

 Simple Tips: